prajwalshah19/TradingBot/Strategies/BollingerBands/README.md

 The BBands trading strategy doesn't initialize a set portfolio and instead only trades from a list of 25-30 high growth yet stable stocks.

 ## Trades
-The BBands strategy excecutes once every half an hour starting at 9:30 AM EST and ending at 4:00 PM EST. To perform its calculation it first determines a composite indicator using a stocks price, upper BBand, and lower BBand, called the B%.
+The BBands strategy executes once every half an hour starting at 9:30 AM EST and ending at 4:00 PM EST. To perform its calculation it first determines a composite indicator using a stocks price, upper BBand, and lower BBand, called the B%.
 The B% is calculated as follows:
 ```
 B% = (Price - Lower Band ) / (Upper Band - Lower Band )
 ```